azproduction/scalable-js-app/README.md

  - ModuleManager, loader and $script.js are wiped
  - Part of ModuleManager logic is moved to Core
  - All modules are loaded on startup (using lmd) so we no longer need a heavy loaders and $script.js
+ - All application modules (not lib modules) are totally sandboxed (cant require at all)

 Licence
 -------